Choosing the right SFT dataset for your LLM

 Data diversity

-Include a variety of examples covering different use cases to ensure complete coverage of the task.
+Include a variety of examples covering different use cases and ensure representation from diverse domains, such as linguistics, science, and technology, to ensure comprehensive model training and complete coverage of the task.

 Annotation quality